 If the contracting business will assume system operation responsibilities, include the requirement that the successful bidder either hold training sessions for the business’s maintenance staff and/or provide system O&M manuals.

-If the system will be owned by a third party (i.e., not the contracting business) through a lease or PPA, then the RFP should include a provision that the bidder provide for a performance monitoring program in its bid.
+If the system will be owned by a third party (i.e., not the contracting business) through a lease or PPA, then the RFP should include a provision that the bidder provide a performance monitoring program in its bid.

 Arrange for potential bidders to conduct a site visit

-A site visit by a potential bidder is crucial to its ability to provide an accurate bid.
+A site visit by a potential bidder is crucial to provide an accurate bid.
 Details of the visit are normally laid out in the RFP.
 In some cases, a site visit may be unnecessary if the potential bidder has already visited the site and conducted a detailed site assessment.

-During the site visit, an evaluation team from the proposed bidder will: Survey the project site
+During the site visit, an evaluation team from the proposed bidder will: Survey the project site.

-Compare what it finds with the information provided in the RFP and/or other solicitation documents
+Compare what it finds with the information provided in the RFP and/or other solicitation documents.

 Ask questions to clarify any doubts or issues it may have.